bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/demo.md

 > React manages the **creation and continuous updating of DOM nodes in your Web page**.

 -   _It does not handle_ [_AJAX_ ](https://skillcrush.com/blog/what-is-ajax/)_requests, Local Storage or style your website.
-IT is just a tool to dynamically render content on a webpage as a result of changes in ‘state’.
+IT is just a tool to dynamically render content on a webpage as a result of changes in 'state’.
 Because it’s function is so limited in scope you may hear it referred to as a library… (not a framework … like Angular for example) and you may also hear it described as unopinionated._

 ### 2. Why use react? <a id="643d"></a>